 To better understand this approach, we can imagine our society as a complex machine with various cogs and gears spinning within it to keep it running.
 These cogs and gears are our everyday technologies – cars, planes, lightbulbs, computers.
-They move people from place to place, facilitate communication, allow us to read after dark, travel around the world, and perform many other amazing and useful functions.
-Ideally, we like to keep all of those, but without their negative impact.
+They move people from place to place, facilitate communication, allow us to read after dark, travel around the world, and perform many other unique and practical functions.
+Ideally, we'd like to keep all of those without the negative impacts.

-Currently, most environmental policies are focused on the level of these 'negative' objects.
-In other words, they are centered around finding cogs and wheels within the machine of our society that could be running a bit more efficiently, and making an effort to replace them with "better" versions.
+Currently, most environmental policies are focused on these 'negative' objects.
+In other words, they are centered around finding cogs and wheels within the machine of our society that could be running a bit more efficiently and making an effort to replace them with "better" versions.

 While focusing on the object-level, the benefits of environmental solutions are often not seen, as they take place on a system-wide level.

-Using a systems approach to develop a transition path towards this evolution of society carries with it a great number of advantages.
-These advantages often play out on societal, economic and ecological levels, maintain their effecivity in the long term, and are perfectly scalable.
+Using a systems approach to develop a transition path towards this evolution of society carries a significant number of advantages.
+These advantages often play out on societal, economic, and ecological levels, maintain their effectiveness in the long term, and are perfectly scalable.

-For this, we have developed the systems methodology, called Symbiosis in Development (SiD).
-It allows us to consider social, economic, and environmental trade-offs in a complete and structured fashion.
+We have developed a systems methodology called Symbiosis in Development (SiD) that directly addresses this problem.
+It allows us to quickly recognize and consider social, economic, and environmental trade-offs in a complete and structured fashion.

-We look wether or not the response of the system increases its resilience, its autonomy and equity.
-We observe the system's nature, and its behaviour, rather than trying to figure out the details of every single part that makes it go.
+We look at whether or not the response of the system increases its resilience, its autonomy, and equity.
+We observe the system's nature, and its behavior, rather than trying to figure out the details of every single part that makes it go.